aldo-gutierrez/bitmasksorter/README.md

 Example 2: If a list contains positive and negative numbers then the mask will probably be -1 of 0xFFFFFFFF or 1111111111111111111111111111111.
 Then after partitioning the numbers in two, positives to one side, negatives to the other is better to recalculate the mask for each part
 This is done by all algorithms that use the BitMask QuickBitSort, RadixBitSort and others.

+TimSort uses merge sort for big lists and insertion sort for small lists, so it depends on the size of the array (N).
+TimSort is a hybrid algorithm.

+We can use the bitmask to create a hybrid algorithm that takes into account not only N but also r (the range). where r = 2^(k*d) or  r = 2^(d1 + d2 ....).

+AGSelectorSorterInt is an example of that hybrid algorithm that choose between different algorithms (QuickBitSorter, RadixBitSorter and RadixByteSorter )

 ## QuickBitSorter